American denial fuels the US Corporate Empire. Here’s what the Left can do about it

 - Any idea which includes debt, monetary systems, and using those things to restrict resource distribution is not a “better” system.
 It’s just more of the same.
 In other words, a new system must promise access to all resources for everyone in a context of abundance, which is the natural state of the physical world.

 - A new idea must do away with institutional politics.
 This may sound crazy, only because we haven’t yet seen a system both promising to do away with politics and offering an effective way of delivering on the promise.
 Yet, any idea that includes politics creates a losing proposition for the minority vote, leaving the majority controlling the speed of progress.
 Unless the minority has (economic) power over the majority.
-Progress is the land of the powerless minority, for it is those who dare who create progress, often in the face of extraordinary odds, and those who dare are always a powerless minority.
+Progress is the land of the powerless minority, for it is those who dare to create that create progress.
+And often creators act in the face of extraordinary odds.
+Those who dare are always a minority.
 Usually, initially, a minority of one.

 - A new idea must inspire each human being to reach for her fullest potential and throw up no barriers on that path.
 It must not condition them to rely on the leadership of others, to follow orders, or subordinate their innate desires in favor of someone else’s.
 Each human being is a potential game changer.
 A better idea should detail how it will unleash that potential.

 - The new approach should offer a compelling way to accomplish many functions government does, without government or the effects of government (regulation, taxes, entitlement programs, subsidies, etc.).
-Government and its functions acknowledge a system’s inability to self-monitor, self-correct and automatically improve its flawed functions.
-A new approach should not need such interference.
+The very existence of government acknowledges the failure ours socioeconomic systems’ abilities to self-monitor, self-correct and automatically improve its flawed functions.
+A better approach should not need government interference.

 - The new idea should do away with corporate personhood, yet retain value offered by large organized groups employing capital goods for societal and personal gain.
 It should also replace competitive markets with an environment where information is freely shared, with incentives that motivate direct, fast and efficient sharing of intellectual property, innovations and breakthroughs.
 All this should happen in a spirit of private enterprise.

 - The new idea should offer a way to inspire people to produce from their passions, as passion is what produces the best output of human beings.
-It should enable automation to the fullest extent possible, allowing humanity to dedicate its focus to pursuing self-actualization, thereby improving and increasing humanity’s ability to match its effort-output with every person’s specific passion.
-Doing so would dramatically increase opportunity for everyone.
+It should enable automation to the fullest extent possible, allowing humanity to focus on pursuing self-actualization.

-- The new idea should offer a compelling way to free people to aggressively pursue environmental remediation — including halting global warming, freely offer resources to those doing such work, and award people who produce measurable results which improve, remediate and enhance the planet’s life-sustaining ability.
+- The new idea should offer a compelling way that frees people to pursue environmental remediation — including halting global warming.
+It should freely offer resources to those doing such work.
+And it should reward people who produce measurable results which improve, remediate and enhance the planet’s life-sustaining ability.

 - The idea must re-create community while simultaneously preserving the growing interconnectedness between nations and people leading humanity into the future, not the past.